litvinova08/employee-creator/README.md

 - I used React Hook Form to validate and submit forms and use Controlled components like `Controller` for dates input.
 React Date Picker allows date input
 - React Router allows navigation and routing
 - I implemented React table to enble users to view the list of employees as a table.
 I initially tested the table with MOCK_DATA that can be found in the assets.
+- at present, the backend part of the app has been deployed with AWS.
+So, the user can access it here: http://employee-management-system-env.eba-v9pb39uc.us-east-1.elasticbeanstalk.com/

 ## Data Validation
  - The firstName, lastName, email, mobileNumber and address cannot be blank.